I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/nc-netdispumdddi-pfn-destroy-miracast-context.md

 <p>The operating system guarantees that only one of the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-create-miracast-context.md">CreateMiracastContext</a>, <i>DestroyMiracastContext</i>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn-start-miracast-session.md">StartMiracastSession</a>, and <a href="..\netdispumdddi\nc-netdispumdddi-pfn-stop-miracast-session.md">StopMiracastSession</a> functions is called at a time.</p>

-<p>When this function is called, the Miracast user-mode driver should release all resources it allocated when <a href="..\netdispumdddi\nc-netdispumdddi-pfn-create-miracast-context.md">CreateMiracastContext</a> was last called.</p>

-<p>If the display miniport driver is still reporting the Miracast monitor for this Miracast instance, the Miracast user-mode driver can optionally call the display miniport driver to immediately send a monitor departure hot-plug detection (HPD) awareness value, or it can let the display miniport driver do so in its kernel-mode <a href="..\dispmprt\nc-dispmprt-dxgkddi-miracast-destroy-context.md">DxgkDdiMiracastDestroyContext</a> function.</p>

-<p>After this call completes, the operating system unloads the Miracast user-mode driver such that the driver leaves no resources still opened and no thread still running.</p>

-<p>The operating system guarantees that only one of the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-create-miracast-context.md">CreateMiracastContext</a>, <i>DestroyMiracastContext</i>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn-start-miracast-session.md">StartMiracastSession</a>, and <a href="..\netdispumdddi\nc-netdispumdddi-pfn-stop-miracast-session.md">StopMiracastSession</a> functions is called at a time.</p>

 ## -requirements
 <table>
 <tr>